 The right objectives are set, and you’re ready to monitor their progress.
 Now you need to be effective during your in-person communications with your team.
 The OKR helps you maintain focus and track progress, but your relationship to that OKR is bound to change as priorities change in the real world.
 It’s a manager’s job to ask appropriate questions and provide useful insight around how an individual contributor can achieve the stretch targets they’ve set for themselves.
 During one-on-one meetings, it’s valuable to ask how you can help remove roadblocks for their objectives, and when you have your official mid-quarter conversation, be sure to provide feedback around what behaviors are making your report successful or unsuccessful as they strive to complete their OKRs.

 Lastly, your job as a manager is not simply to ensure your team members achieve OKRs this quarter, but that they are feeling motivated so that they feel connected to your company mission and will be driven to achieve great things for the long term.
 That’s why your deliberate effort to recognize great effort and provide timely, constructive feedback is crucial.
 Intervention that is focused on the individual’s abilities and growth show that you are supportive and view yourself as a coach, not a micromanager.

-For more insights, get your free copy of Betterworks’ brand-new Ultimate Guide to Utilizing OKRs within Continuous Performance Management® to learn more about creating a goals process that truly drives results for your business.
+For more insights, get your free copy of Betterworks’ brand-new Ultimate Guide to Utilizing OKRs within Continuous Performance Management® to learn more about creating the process of a goal that truly drives results for your business.